adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 <h2>Adrian's Virtual Box</h2>
 <p><em>An aesthetic statement</em></p>

-<p>Welcome to <strong>Virtual Box</strong> — a curated space where memory becomes motion and presence becomes code.
+<p>Welcome to my <strong>Virtual Box</strong> — a curated space where memory becomes motion and presence becomes code.
 These video fragments are not mere content, but symbolic gestures: echoes of thought, education, and technocultural reflection.
 Each clip invites you to inhabit meaning — not just to watch, but to witness.</p>

 <!-- Container 16:9 -->
 <div style="position:relative; padding-bottom:56.25%; height:0; overflow:hidden; max-width:100%;">